nim-lang/packages/README.md

 Your packages may be removed if the url stops working.
-It goes without saying that your pull request will not be accepted unless you fill out all of the above required fields correctly, the package that ``url`` points to must also contain a babel file, or else it will be rejected.
+It goes without saying that your pull request will not be accepted unless you fill out all of the above required fields correctly, the package that ``url`` points to must also contain a .nimble file, or else it will be rejected.